andreamaranesi/spoofing-network-backend/README.md

  }
 ```

-and send back the response:
+and sends back the response:

 ```typescript
 send(response: any): StatusCode {